morrownr/88x2bu/README.md

 - If connecting your USB WiFi adapter to a desktop computer, use the USB ports on the rear of the computer.
 Why?
 The ports on the rear are directly connected to the motherboard which will reduce problems with interference and disconnection that can happen with front ports that use cables.

-- If your USB WiFi adapter is USB 3 capable then you need to plug it into a USB 3 port.
+- If your USB WiFi adapter is USB 3 capable then plug it into a USB 3 port.

 - If you use an extension cable and your adapter is USB 3 capable, the cable needs to be USB 3 capable.